 Pioneertown was originally built in the 1940s as an old west movie set.
 Today locals keep the western tradition alive holding mock gunfights from April through October on Pioneer town’s Main Street.

 Pappy and Harriet’s Palace offers live music, touring bands and dancing on Thursday, Friday, Saturday, Sunday in their saloon.
 The town also has a bowling alley built in 1947 which is the oldest, longest working wooden lanes in the United States.

 The buildings around town are all private property, but visitors are welcome to walk around town.
 Most folks with end up at Pappy & Harriet’s for a cool drink and perhaps some chat with locals.

 Pioneertown is way off the beaten track but if you’re a fan of the old west it’s worth checking out.
 There is a hotel in town, Pioneer Town Motel, it’s located behind Pappy & Harriet’s.

 The motel has 18 rooms and is decorated cowboy style.
 The Joshua tree area is a great weekend getaway from Los Angeles, San Diego, Palm Springs metro areas.

 This desert day trip is suitable for families so if you are on a road trip to Joshua Tree National Park, Pioneers Town makes a great side trip.
 On weekends, you might catch a free western show in front of the saloon with cowboys doing some trick shooting and roping.

-Pioneer Town is also a popular destination for bikers and it is not usually seeing a line of bikes outside Pappy & Harriet’s.
-The road out to town has been designated a California Scenic Drive and if you like desert scenery your in for a real treat as you drive out to the old western town
+Pioneer Town is also a popular destination for bikers and it is not usually to see a line of bikes outside Pappy & Harriet’s.
+The road out to town has been designated a California Scenic Drive and if you like desert scenery you will enjoy the trip out to the old western town.

 Movie stars Roy Rogers and Gene Autry were instrumental in building the wild-west town to shoot films.
 Some were not much more than fake fronts while others were used as shops and stores.
 Some filming still goes on but due to the remote location, it’s only an occasional occurrence.